klamma/ar-for-eu-book/_pages/chapters/apm.md

 Agile development emphasizes incremental updates.
 Therefore, the process is divided into small design steps with frequent customer interactions.
 The focus is on delivering working software frequently.
-Because of the small, incremental process steps and the agilily of the process, developers are better motivated and in consequence produce better software.
+Because of the small, incremental process steps and the agility of the process, developers are better motivated and in consequence produce better software.
 Projects with agile methods have a higher probability of success.
 Also empirically proven, recent report say that of over 94% of companies today develop software with agile methods.